knackaiorg/knackstore_sp/README.md

 ## Your Hackathon Task

 Extend this repo to implement one of the five tasks in `features.md`.
 Use AI tools to help you generate code, user stories, and test cases.
-See the hackathon brief for the full workflow.
+See the hackathon brief for the full workflow

 ---